BrunoBonacci/mulog/README.md

  ;; If the directory doesn't exists, it will try to create them, same for the file.
  ;; If the file already exists, it will append the new events.
  :filename "/tmp/mulog/events.log"

+ ;; a log level from the `levels/default-levels` hierarchy.
+ ;; This configuration will make the publisher filter out any ;; log event without `:mulog/event` key or with a value which ;; is not a descendant of this level.  (since v0.1.9) ;; Will be composed with the transformation described below.
+ :level nil

  ;; a function to apply to the sequence of events before publishing.
  ;; This transformation function can be used to filter, tranform,